02.16.2025

 Rapid Synaptic Changes

-Unlike traditional antidepressants that take weeks to months to show effects, ketamine creates measurable brain changes within hours:
+Unlike traditional antidepressants that take weeks to months to show effects, ketamine for depression creates measurable brain changes within hours:

 • Increased dendritic spine formation